|

 Where

-crab with bright red eyes is often seen on our Southern shores clambering
+seen?
+This energetic crab with bright red eyes is often seen on our Southern

-among boulders at night.
-Also on coral rubble and under stones.
-Sometimes
+shores clambering among boulders at night.
+Also on coral rubble and

-legs with pointed tips to cling to rocks.
+with pimples with reddish brown tips.
 One of its pincers is enlarged

 and armed with a molar-like 'tooth' to crush snail shells.
 The other